TheWidlarzGroup/react-native-video/README.md

 ### [react-native-fs](https://github.com/itinance/react-native-fs) and [react-native-fetch-blob](https://github.com/wkh237/react-native-fetch-blob)

-Both library usage file systems to download and store data.
+Both library uses file systems to download and store data.
 But if you have multiple number videos to download at a time or just say when you wait for a video to download and then play video which is frustrating also not correct to make user wait.

 ## Solution